openshift-cs/rosaworkshop/OSD3.11/5-healthcheck.md

+## Health Checks
-In this section we will intentionally crash our pods as well as make a pod non-responsive to the liveliness probes from Kubernetes and see how Kubernetes behaves.
+In this section we will intentionally crash our pods as well as make a pod non-responsive to the liveness probes from Kubernetes and see how Kubernetes behaves.
 We will first intentionally crash our pod and see that Kubernetes will self-heal and immediately spin it back up.
 Then we will trigger the health check by stopping the response on the `/health` endpoint in our app.
 After three consecutive failures Kubernetes should kill the pod and then recreate it.

-It would be best to prepare by splitting your screen between the OpenShift Web UI and the OSToy application so that you can see the results of our actions immediately.
+1. It would be best to prepare by splitting your screen between the OpenShift Web UI and the OSToy application so that you can see the results of our actions immediately.

 ![Splitscreen](/images/5-ostoy-splitscreen.png)